ubco-W2022T2-data301/project-group-group25/final_report_group25.md

 From the graph above we can tell that high BMI is much likelier to increase insurance prices than low BMI.
 And accordng to the data, the unhealthiest BMI seemed to range from 30-45 and the most common seemed to be around the range of 25-30.
 This again alligns well with our preconceived understanding of linearity between BMI and likelyhood of heart failure and other complications.

+                                                    Life Insurance Cost

 ![Sex Count Plot](images/child_cost_graph2.png)

 **Observation:**

 Oddly enough, the trend in the graph ressembles a curve and we notice that people who have more than 3 kids average lower insurance costs.
 We would normally assume that having more children tends to burden people's financial circumstances as well as add liabilities and stress, yet we made such a surprising observation; what could cause insurance costs to go down for people who have more than 3 children?

+                                                    Distribution of Insurance Cost in Relation to Region

 ![Sex Count Plot](images/region_graph2.png)